 The Canon EOS 77D is also compatible with the small, inexpensive Canon wireless remotes including the Canon RC-6 Wireless Remote.
 Unlike the Bluetooth option, the RC-6 requires line of site with the front of the camera.
 The 77D is not compatible with Canon's N3 wired remotes, but can use the basic Remote Switch RS-60E3.

 Everyone loves the low price of the Canon EOS Rebel series.
 And, the very solid feature set provided by these cameras for that low price is what has driven this series to the top of the DSLR sales list for many years.
 The features value of these models makes for a proposition that is hard to pass up for many.
-How successful the EOS 77D is specifically will depend on the value that people place on this camera's additional features over the Rebel T7i.
+The success of the EOS 77D specifically will depend on the value that people place on this camera's additional features over the Rebel T7i.
 For the moderate price difference, I personally would choose the 77D over the T7i, but I'm guessing that the T7i will remain the better-selling model, despite the new product segmentation.

-Keeping a review of the incredibly-feature-laden Canon EOS 77D concise but complete will be a difficult balance to find and this review will not be a complete description of every 77D feature available.
-Canon will publish an intimidatingly-huge, but well designed owner's manual (a link to the manual will be provided with this review) that highlights all of the features found on this camera and explains their use.
-The manual will tell you all about a huge array of features including Highlight Tone Priority, Auto Lighting Optimizer (4 settings), Long exposure noise reduction, Peripheral illumination correction, lens correction (peripheral illumination, chromatic aberration and distortion), Shoot by lighting or scene type), Auto Exposure Bracketing, Picture Styles, Creative filters, flash setup and control, Long Exposure Noise Reduction ... and many, many other topics.
+Keeping a review of the incredibly-feature-laden Canon EOS 77D concise but complete is a difficult balance to find and this review is not a complete description of every 77D feature available.
+Canon has published an intimidatingly-huge, but well designed owner's manual (a link to the manual is provided with this review) that highlights all of the features found on this camera and explains their use.
+The manual will tell you all about a huge array of features including Highlight Tone Priority, Auto Lighting Optimizer (4 settings), Long Exposure Noise Reduction, lens correction (peripheral illumination, chromatic aberration and distortion), Shoot by lighting or scene type, Auto Exposure Bracketing, Picture Styles, Creative filters, flash setup and control ... and many, many other topics are covered.
 Read the manual, go use the camera, repeat.

-Is the EOS EOS 77D the right camera for you?
-The answer to this question is going to be yes for many people, but looking at the alternatives is always a good idea.
-For someone considering the EOS EOS 77D purchase, the other current EOS models that should be considered include the EOS Rebel T7i and the EOS 80D.
+Is the EOS 77D the right camera for you?
+The answer to this question is going to be yes for many people, but looking at the alternatives is always a wise idea.
+For someone considering the EOS 77D purchase, the other current EOS models that should be considered include the EOS Rebel T7i and the EOS 80D.

 For the first comparison, I'll pick the announced-at-the-same-time and very similarly-spec'd sibling, the EOS Rebel T7i.
 This comparison was shared at the beginning of this review, but having just talked about a price difference between them, I think it is worth looking these differences one more time.
 Though you will not likely find the comparison very enlightening, the detailed Canon EOS 77D vs. Rebel T7i specification comparison is available.
 Here is what you need to know – the EOS 77D advantages/differences: